-The seventh edition of the International Documentary Festival Visioni dal Mondo will take place from Thursday 16 to Sunday 19 September 2021.
+The eighth edition of the International Documentary Festival Visioni dal Mondo will take place in Milan from Thursday 15 to Sunday 18 September 2022.

-For the new edition of the Festival we are currently planning an ambitious programme to be experienced both online and in presence in accordance with the government regulations.
+An ambitious programme both online and in presence in accordance with the government regulations.

 Litta TheaterLitta Theater

 Corso Magenta, 24 – 20123 Milano

 The Litta is the oldest theater in activity in Milan; located in the historic center, occupies a wing of the noble Arese Litta, whose construction took place in the seventeenth and eighteenth centuries.
 Palazzo Litta, today considered one of the most significant works of late Lombard Baroque architecture, represented, until the end of the last century, one of the liveliest cultural, political and economic centers of the city.

 The Teatro Litta, home to the projections, with a capacity of 200 seats will be equipped with the most professional cinema equipment